-There are many opportunities for parents to contribute their time, energy and talents to Country School, and over 85 percent of current parents do.
-Involvement in PA events and activities affords a parent the opportunity to connect within and beyond the school community, provide valuable support to school programs and model for our children the school's ideals of life-long learning and community service.
+The PA offers a wide variety of programs and events.
+Parent participation offers the opportunity to connect within and beyond the school community, provide valuable support to school programs, and models for our children the school’s ideals of life-long learning and contributing to our school.
+There is truly a role for everyone where each contribution is valued and appreciated.
 It is also personally rewarding and great fun to participate in this warm and vibrant community!

 More than 300 New Canaan Country School parents, faculty and staff gathered forACountry Night Under the Starsbiennial dinner andauction, held on campus, April 28.
 Hay bales, burlap tablecloths and Western-themed decor set a comfortable, casually elegant tone in the party tent, while a mechanical bull ride and live music performed by Doug Allen and his band provided high-energy entertainment.
 VIEW PHOTOS.
 VIEW VIDEO.

 The Country School community, including students, faculty and staff from Early Childhood through Grade 9, recently collected 5,752 pounds (more than double last year’s collection!) of canned and dry food in support of The Food Bank of Lower Fairfield County.